Zhengkai456/Personal-page/readme.md

-This is the first work of SICUN
+This is the homework of SICUN as a personal page.